Emma Fuhrmann

-Emma Fuhrmann is an American actress known for her work as Finnegan O'Neil in The Magic of Belle Isle (2012), Espn Friedman in Blended (2014), and Cassie Lang in Avengers: Endgame (2019).
+Emma Fuhrmann (born September 15, 2001) is an American actress known for her work as Finnegan O'Neil in The Magic of Belle Isle (2012), Espn Friedman in Blended (2014), and Cassie Lang in Avengers: Endgame (2019).

 Personal life

-Fuhrmann is a supporter of the Alzheimer's Association and has been one of their Celebrity Champions since 2011.
+Born in Dallas, Texas, on September 15, 2001, Fuhrmann is a supporter of the Alzheimer's Association and has been one of their Celebrity Champions since 2011.
 She also supports U.S. Military families through The Boot Campaign.
 Fuhrmann also works with cancer patients at Cook Children's Hospital in Fort Worth, Texas, and is a strong supporter of The Gentle Barn, a California-based sanctuary for abused animals, as well as The Humane Society of the United States.

 Career

 Her film credits include playing the lead role as Finnegan O'Neil opposite Morgan Freeman in the Rob Reiner-directed movie, The Magic of Belle Isle, and her co-starring role as Adam Sandler's character's daughter, Espn, in Blended, along with Sandler and Drew Barrymore.
 Fuhrmann was also featured in the 2015 film, Lost in the Sun, with Josh Duhamel and Lynn Collins.

 In 2019, she played an older Cassie Lang in the Marvel Cinematic Universe (MCU) film Avengers: Endgame.
-However, it was announced in 2020 that she would be replaced in the franchise as Cassie Lang by Kathryn Newton.
-Fuhrmann later posted to her Twitter that she only found out she had been replaced when the news was made public.
+However, it was announced in 2020 that her role was recast to Kathryn Newton for Ant-Man and the Wasp: Quantumania (2023).
+Fuhrmann posted to her Twitter that she only found out she had been replaced when the news was made public.

 She was named one of the 11 Summer Box Office Newbies you need to know about by Teen.com in 2014.